oudream/RobWork/doc/manual/manual.hpp.md

 more indepth description of the StateStructure the reader is directed to the RobWork manual.

-Now the DynamicWorkCell can be constructed in c++ or as is done more often through the XML based DynamicWorkCell file format described in section \ref sec_rwsim_xml_fileformat.
+Now the DynamicWorkCell can be constructed in c++ or as is done more often through the XML based DynamicWorkCell file format.
 A Simulator is created with an instance of the DynamicWorkCell and is then ready for use.
 A typical use is exemplified below: